barberd/coco9511pak/README.md

 * [Micro!
 Aug 1981 MICROCRUNCH: An Ultra-fast Arithmetic Computing System](https://archive.org/details/sim_micro_1981-08_39/page/n7), Page 7.
 This one uses the two flip-flops in a 74LS76 chip like a PIA to control the R/W\* and C/D\* lines.
 Part 2 is in [Micro!
 Sep 1981](https://archive.org/details/sim_micro_1981-09_40/page/82/mode/2up), Page 83.
 This one uses a 74123 for writing timing much like this board.

+## Providing 12 Volts

+Use Jumper JP2 to select the source of 12 volts needed for the Am9511.

+The original Color Computer and many Multi-Pak Interfaces (MPIs) provide +12v on the second cartridge pin.
+However, the CoCo 2, Coco 3, and many third-paty MPIs do not provide 12 volts on this pin, so a 5v to 12v boosting circuit is included on the board design.
+Set JP2 to 'Circuit' to use this circuit.

+But if one has a setup that provides +12v to the cartridge and wants to use this source instead, set JP2 to 'Cart.'
+One can then also eliminate C3, C16, C17, L1, D1, R5, R6, R7, and U3.

 ## Chip Considerations

 The markings on the board and the bill of materials is for the Am9511-4DC running at 4Mhz.
 If one uses a 2Mhz or 3Mhz Am9511 instead, make these adjustments:

 Am9511:
-* C16 150pf
-* R2 2.2kohm
 * X1 2Mhz Oscillator

 Am9511-1:
-* C16 100pf (no change from board)
-* R2 2kohm (no change from board)
 * X1 3Mhz Oscillator

-For C16 and R2, if you don't have these exact values on hand, one can use a larger capacitor with a smaller resistor (and visa-versa) to get the write timing needed (150ns for Am9511, 100ns for the Am9511-1).
-See the 74LS123 datasheet and [Texas Instruments Designing With the SN54/74LS123](https://www.ti.com/lit/an/sdla006a/sdla006a.pdf) Page 3 for guidance.
+## Tuning Write Timing

+For C15 and R2, if one doesn't have the exact values on hand, one can use a larger capacitor with a smaller resistor (and visa-versa).
+One is trying to get the pulse to be long enough to meet the TDW (Data Bus Stable to WR\* High Set up Time) requirement but also short enough to allow the Am9511's TWCD (WR\* High to CS\* High Hold Time) requirement in the remaining CPU clock cycle.
+The range for the ideal pulse length is between 150 and 184 ns as this gives enough TDW time for the slower Am9511 but also leaves enough remaining TWCD time with the Color Computer's double speed poke.
+There is more flexibility if one has the Am9511-1 or Am9511-4; a pulse time between 100 and 214 ns will work, and even more flexibility if using the Am9511-1 or Am9511-4 without the double speed poke as the pulse can be anywhere between 100 and 458 ns.

+See the 74LS123 datasheet and [Texas Instruments Designing With the SN54/74LS123](https://www.ti.com/lit/an/sdla006a/sdla006a.pdf) Page 3 for guidance on choosing the capacitor and resistor values.
+If one has a picky AM9511 one might have to check the signal timings with an oscilloscope or logic analyzer and adjust C15 and/or R2.

 ## More Info